Particular/docs.particular.net/transports/msmq/distributor/index.md

 Typically, in the beginning the system is deployed to a single server only.
 When its capacity isn't enough then this server is mirrored/cloned to create a farm of servers, where the distributor is put in front to act as a load-balancer.
 However, in case of distributor this usually isn't the best way to scale-out.

-In this section we describe available options and cover their pros and cons.
+This section describes available options and cover their pros and cons.

 In most environments, multiple endpoints are hosted on a single server: